halfzebra/parser-experiment/NOTES.md

 This would require generating a tree of parser history.

 *Update:* Error tracing turned out an interesting idea to work on, so I've implemented the support for it.
 Now I'll look into a way to support the visualisation of it.

+### UI

+The goal of this project is to provide the maximum transparency on what parser matches every specific part of a string.

+The simple UI might function in a similar way to [regex101.com](https://regex101.com).

 ## Links